-This course will teach you the Basic principles of playing Classical Guitar
+This course will teach you the basic principles of playing Classical Guitar

-I designed this course as If I am a complete beginner that never touched a guitar before.
+I designed this course as If I am a complete beginner who never touched a guitar before.
 So not only I will explain how to play an exercise, but I will break it down and play it with you in a very slow speed so you can follow along.

 This course is designed for the complete beginners who never played the guitar before, but If you play the guitar or can strum a few chords and wants to be a finger style guitarist, this course is also for you.

 Improve your playing today and hit the button, I will see you on the other side.

 You need the guitar to be steady so you can play.
 Tips on how to do that.

 You are going to use your fingers, right?
 Better know their names.